chgloor/pedsim/libpedsim/documentation/99-faq.md

 'invisible' wall to the obstacle to make it concave.
 Invisible since you add it to the model, but do not display it somewhere.

-> If too many agents move through a verry narrow path which is edged
+> If too many agents move through a very narrow path which is edged
-> with obstcles, the force becomes so high that some of the agents are
+> with obstacles, the force becomes so high that some of the agents are
 > pushed trough the obstacles.

 Since version 2.4.1, this should no longer happen.
 You can play with